sam-de-jam/blog_last_try/about.md

 - **Tools**: Jupyter Notebooks, Git/GitHub

 ### Areas of Interest
-- [Your specific interests, e.g., environmental data, healthcare analytics, finance, etc.]
+- psycolagy, human development storytelling.
-- [Other areas you're curious about]
+- science.

 ## Goals

 Describe what you hope to achieve through your data science journey:

-- Short-term learning objectives
+- Short-term learning objectives: improve coading skills

-- Long-term career aspirations
+- Long-term career aspirations: find beter ways for people to live and prosper
-- Types of problems you want to solve
+- Types of problems you want to solve: i want to find ways for peopel to take control of there lives and become productive and driven thrugh statistical analasis of behavior

 ## Contact

-- **Email**: your.email@example.com
+- **Email**: scott.merling1@gmail.com
 - **GitHub**: [github.com/your-username](https://github.com/your-username)
 - **LinkedIn**: [linkedin.com/in/your-profile](https://linkedin.com/in/your-profile)